Clive Lewis (politician)

-Clive Anthony Lewis (born 11 September 1971) is a British Labour politician who has been the Member of Parliament (MP) for Norwich South since winning the seat at the 2015 general election.
+Clive Anthony Lewis (born 11 September 1971) is a British Labour politician who has been the Member of Parliament (MP) for Norwich South since 2015.
 Lewis was a candidate for Leader of the Labour Party in the 2020 leadership election.
 He is a member of the Socialist Campaign Group parliamentary caucus.

-He previously served as vice-president of the National Union of Students, worked as a TV reporter for BBC News and served as an infantry officer with the Territorial Army.
-He served a three-month tour of duty in Afghanistan in 2009.
+He previously served as vice-president of the National Union of Students, worked as a TV reporter for BBC News and served as an infantry officer with the Army Reserve.
+Lewis served a three-month tour of duty in Afghanistan in 2009.

-He became shadow defence secretary in June 2016, and shadow business secretary in October 2016.
-He left the Shadow Cabinet in 2017 in protest over the Labour Party's decision to whip its MPs into voting to trigger Article 50 but re-joined the front bench a year later as shadow minister for sustainable economics.
+Lewis became shadow defence secretary in June 2016, and shadow business secretary in October 2016.
+Lewis left the Shadow Cabinet in 2017 in protest over the Labour Party's decision to whip its MPs into voting to trigger Article 50, but re-joined the front bench a year later as shadow minister for sustainable economics.
 He stood in the 2020 Labour Party leadership election, but did not receive the required 22 parliamentarian nominations, and withdrew.

+Lewis has written extensively about the climate crisis, race, and democracy.
+He has argued that Britain is built on forgetting its "imperial history", stating that this "forgetting" is crucial to the "British state – the Union, an unwritten constitution, and even our voting system".

 Early life and education

-Clive Antony Lewis was born in London on 11 September 1971.
-He grew up on a council estate in Northampton, the son of a single father, and is of mixed race; his father is from Grenada and his mother from England.
+Clive Lewis was born on 11 September 1971 in London.
+He grew up on a council estate in Northampton, the son of a single father from Grenada and a mother from England.
 He was the first member of his family to attend university, studying economics at the University of Bradford before being elected student union president, and later vice-president of the National Union of Students (NUS).
 In November 1995, he was a signatory to a letter that argued for the abolition of student loans.

-Lewis was suspended from the role of vice-president of the NUS in 1996 by its president, Jim Murphy, for publicly supporting concerns about tuition fees.
+Lewis was temporarily suspended from the role of vice-president of the NUS in 1996 by its president, Jim Murphy, for publicly supporting concerns about tuition fees.
 Murphy's actions were condemned by Ken Livingstone, then a Labour MP.
 Lewis ran for president of the National Union of Students in 1996 on a platform of unfunded full grants and free education, and lost the election to Douglas Trainer.